 - for fruit kabobs: strawberry or watermelon with banana or apple (peeled)

-- for desert kabobs: circular red gummy candies or red licorice wheels with marshmallows (regular or mini, depending on the size of your candy)
+- for dessert kabobs: circular red gummy candies or red licorice wheels with marshmallows (regular or mini, depending on the size of your candy)

 - bamboo or plastic skewers

-Prepare fruits and vegetables by washing, peel apples or bananas, and cut watermelon from rind.
+Prepare fruits and vegetables by washing, peel apples or bananas, and cut watermelon from the rind.